gerileka/machine_learning_portfolio/README.md

 - [Geri Leka](https://github.com/gerileka)
 - [Wenceslas Sanchez](https://github.com/Orlogskapten)

-This project is a part of an academic Quantitative Finance course.
+This project is a part of a Quantitative Finance course (Panthéon Sorbonne).

 ## Goal